Jim Harris is Andrew W Mellon Foundation Teaching Curator, leading the Ashmolean's academic engagement programmes

 , grew out of classes taught in the History Faculty and produced a collaboratively-curated, research-led display in the Money Gallery.
 The project focused on a single object from the Wellby Collection of European Metalwork, a sixteenth-century silver bowl, drawing together strands of economic, political, religious, social and technological history.

-For the past six years, Jim has worked with Dr Chrystalina Antoniades of the Nuffield Department of Clinical Neurosciences on teaching, research and public engagement, including bringing research and clinical neuroscientists to the Ashmolean each March for Brain Awareness Week.
-Click here to read about a piece of experimental work
+For the past seven years, Jim has worked with Dr Chrystalina Antoniades of the Nuffield Department of Clinical Neurosciences on teaching, research and public engagement, including bringing research and clinical neuroscientists to the Ashmolean each March for Brain Awareness Week.
+Click here to read the publication of experimental work

 in the neuroscience of perception, undertaken in the Ashmolean by one of Chrystalina and Jim's students, Dr Jonathan Attwood.

 This collaboration with the University's Medical Sciences Division brings fifth-year medical students to the Ashmolean as part of a move by the Nuffield Department of Clinical Neurosciences to incorporate the humanities into medical training.
-The project is now being developed with the University's Department of Theology and Religion and the Wellcome Trust
+A further project has also been developed with the University's Department of Theology and Religion and the Wellcome Trust, Advancing medical professionalism through humanities-based teaching, which now forms part of the fifth-year curriculum for trainee doctors in Psychiatry and Neurology.